Willian199/flutter_ddi/README.md

 Managing state in Flutter applications, especially for medium or smaller projects, doesn't always require complex state management solutions.
 For apps where simplicity and efficiency are key, using these mixins and classes for state management can be a straightforward and effective approach.
 But for larger and complex projects, it's recommended to use a proper state management solutions.

 ### How It Works
-Under the hood, these mixins and classes utilize the `setState` method to update the widget's state.
+Under the hood, these mixins utilize the `setState` method to update the widget's state.
 They handle registering an event or stream in the `initState` and cleaning up in the `dispose` method.

 #### Example Usage: